jacktxst/blockgame/README.md

 ### Limitations and Problems

+- Camera bobbing effect is constant and annoying
 - Currently, only 256 block types are available.
 - The world can not yet be saved or loaded
 - The world is limited in size, however the engine is capable of more already